SAIC Motor: 2010 to present

 In 2010, SAIC produced 3.58 million units, the largest output of any China-based automaker that year.

-In June 2010, Magneti Marelli and Shanghai Automobile Gear Works (SAGW) officially launched a new joint venture plant in the Jiading district near Shanghai, China.
+In June 2010, Mneti Marelli and Shanghai Automobile Gear Works (SAGW) officially launched a new joint venture plant in the Jiading district near Shanghai, China.
 SAGW, the main Chinese manufacturer of transmissions for the automotive sector, is a subsidiary of SAIC Motor.

 In February 2011, SAIC unveiled a new commercial vehicles marque, Maxus.

 In 2011, SAIC produced 3.97 million vehicles, the largest output of any China-based automaker that year.

 In 2012, SAIC retained its top spot among domestic rivals by producing around 3.5 million units.

 In 2023, SAIC received the equivalent of US$560 million in state subsidies.
 In July 2023, Audi and SAIC Group announced their partnership that the EV platform from IM Motors will be introduced into Audi's electric models.

 In September 2023, the European Commission (EC) launched an anti-subsidy investigation into Chinese electric vehicle manufacturers, including SAIC which exported electric vehicles in high volume under the MG brand to the region.
 In June 2024, the EC completed its investigation and announced new tariffs for Chinese-built electric vehicles (on top of an existing 10 percent tariff for all foreign-made vehicles regardless of engine type), which went into effect on 4 July 2024.
 Electric vehicles made by SAIC Motor would be subjected to the highest tariff of 38.1 percent.
 On 26 June, after receiving more information, the EU reduced the proposed tariffs from 38.1 percent to 37.6 percent for SAIC.
 The tariffs subjected to SAIC vehicles are the highest among Chinese electric vehicle manufacturers that are affected.
 SAIC released a statement condemning the decision, noting that the tariffs are a form of unfair market discrimination that went against the principles of free trade.

 In July 2024, SAIC Motor issued a statement stating that it would formally request the European Commission to hold a hearing on the anti-subsidy investigation.
 The company claimed that the European Commission's investigation asked SAIC to disclose its commercially sensitive information including battery-related chemical formulas, which SAIC declined as it is beyond the scope of a normal investigation.

 In November 2024, SAIC Motor Passenger Vehicle, a subsidiary of SAIC, announced the reintegration of the Rising Auto brand into Roewe, ending its status as an independent brand.
 Rising Auto will be restructured as a premium electric vehicle product line under the Roewe brand.

 In April 2025, SAIC Motor and Huawei jointly unveiled the fifth brand under HIMA, SAIC (dubbed "尚界" in Chinese), during the HIMA new product launch event.

+On 28 May 2026, SAIC Motor delivered its 100 million vehicle, the IM LS9 Hyper in Shanghai, becoming the first automotive group in the history of China automotive industry to achieve a cumulative production and sales volume of over 100 million vehicles.